Soar into The Heavens: Birding at Kishindo Tiger Canyon

 Endemic Extravaganza

 Encounter a staggering number of bird species unique to South Africa and the surrounding region.
-From the elusive Sickle-winged Chat, to the tiny Orange River White-eye, Kishindo is a haven for endemic birds.
+From the elusive Sickle-winged Chat, to the tiny Orange River White-eye, Kishindo Tiger Canyon is a haven for endemic birds.

 Korhaan Encounters